awsdocs/amazon-opensearch-service-developer-guide/doc_source/remote-reindex.md

 After the reindex process is complete, you can set your desired replica count and remove the refresh interval setting\.

-To reindex only a subset of documents that you select through a query:
+To reindex only a subset of documents that you select through a query, send this request to the target domain:

 ```
-POST target-domain-endpoint/_reindex
+POST _reindex
 {
   "source": {
     "remote": {